This is the multi-page printable view of this section. Click here to print.

 LB Server Group

-| Component | Detailed Description |
+| Component | Description |

 |---|---|

-| Protocol | LB server group forwarding protocol |
+| Protocol | LB server group delivery protocol |

-| Load Balancing | Traffic Distribution Method
+| Load Balancing | Traffic distribution method

 |

-| LB Health Check | Member Health Check Method
+| LB Health Check | Member health check method

 |

-| Member | Server to handle client requests
+| Member | Server that processes client requests

 |